Super-resolution positron emission tomography by intensity modulation: Proof of concept: Material and Method

-We also employed GATE~\cite{Sarrut_2022GATE}, a popular open-source simulation package for medical imaging, for more accurate modeling by Monte-Carlo (MC) techniques.
-A single-ring PET system having the 2-d geometry given in Sect.~\ref{subsec:system_and_modulator} and a 4.2\,mm axial thickness (identical to the detector size $d$) was simulated.
+We also used GATE~\parencite{Sarrut_2022GATE}, which is a popular open-source Monte-Carlo (MC) simulation package for PET, for more accurate modeling of measurement.
+A single-ring PET system having the 2-d geometry given in section~\ref{subsec:system_and_modulator} and an axial thickness 4.2\,mm (equal to $d$) was simulated.
 The detector material was lutetium-yttrium oxyorthosilicate (LYSO).
-The modulators were modeled as consisting of alternating intervals of tungsten and opening as discussed in Sect.~\ref{subsec:system_and_modulator}.
+The modulators were modeled as consisting of alternating intervals of tungsten and clearance as described in section~\ref{subsec:system_and_modulator}.
 Specifically, the M2 modulator was modeled as $N_d/2=288$ tungsten blocks equally spaced on a ring.
-Each block was 2.8\,~mm (transaxially) $\times$ 4.2\,mm (axially) $\times$ 5\,mm (radially) in dimension.
-The diameter of the modulator was the largest allowed that could be fitted inside the detector ring.
-When a modulator was used, the simulated data were the collection of events generated by three separated runs with the same scan duration, each for one of the three rotational positions considered for the modulator.
+The dimension of each block was 2.8\,mm (transaxially) $\times$ 4.2\,mm (axially) $\times$ 5\,mm (radially).
+There is a 1\,mm gap of air between modulator and detector.
+When a modulator was used, the simulated data were the collection of all events generated by three separate simulation runs with the same scan duration, each for one rotational position of the modulator.

-As MC is computation intensive, a smaller version of the activity phantom used in analytic simulation was considered instead.
-This phantom, shown in Fig.~\ref{fig:phantom}(b), was identical to that in Fig.~\ref{fig:phantom}(a) but the diameter was halved and the number of sources in each sector was decreased.
-The source-to-background activity ratio was still 4:1.
-The activity source was back-to-back 511\,keV photons emitting in random directions; therefore, positron range and photon acolinearity were not modeled.
-Randoms also were not simulated.
-To minimize the number of scattered events, the energy resolution of the system was set to 0.01\% and the energy window was set to 480-650~keV.
-GATE simulation included DOI blurring.
-However, as the phantom was small and positioned at or near the center of the system, the effects of DOI blurring was negligible.

-The same total scan duration was used so that CDE reduction by the modulator was included.
-Two sets of data were generated.
-Dataset~1 had approximately 4.6 million (M) and 8M, and dataset~2 had approximately 8.1M and 14M events, when using and not using a modulator, respectively.

-For consistency, the system matrices were pre-computed using GATE also.
-Data were collected as described above but the activity phantom was replaced with point sources positioned at the centers of the image pixels.
-Symmetry of the scanner was utilized for averaging corresponding elements of the system matrix for improved statistics.
-No other smoothing was applied to the system matrix but small elements having a count less than 2\% of the maximum count were truncated to zero because they had poor statistics.
-Long scan durations were used so that the number of events collected at each pixel is no less than 140 thousand for M0 and no less than 80 thousand at each modulator rotational position for M2.
+Back-to-back 511\,keV gamma photons were produced.
+To speed up simulation, photon emission angles were confined to a transaxial plane.
+As already discussed, in this work we considered only the resolution-limiting effects of the detector size while ignoring other factors including photon acollinearity, positron range, and randoms.
+To minimize the number of scattered events, the energy resolution was set to 1\% and the energy window to 480-650~keV.
+A 249\,ps FWHM coincidence time resolution and a 4\,ns coincidence time window were used.